Product Sense: Understanding and Developing Successful Products

 Develop a clear product roadmap and prioritize features that meet the most important user needs.

-Use data and user feedback to continually improve your product.
-Iterate on features and design to create a product that meets user needs.
+Use data and user feedback to improve your product continually.
+During the product management process, iterate on features and design to create a product that meets user needs.

 Develop a business strategy that aligns with your product goals.
 Consider factors such as pricing, marketing, and distribution.